yangsue47/Kickstarter-anaysis/README.md

 ## Overview of Project

 ### Purpose
-The purpose of this analysis is to understand how Theater campaigns fared with respect to the launch date and funding goals.
+Louise is an up and coming play writer who wants to put her play "Fever" into action.
+She started a crowd funding campaign to support the cost of the project.
+Now that she's nearing her goal, she wants to know when is the best time to start.
+The purpose of this analysis is to understand how theater campaigns fared with respect to the launch date and funding goals.

 ## Analysis and Challenges